msv-lab/HoarePrompt/README.md

 ```
  Normally we suggest using  default-config.json for normal HoarePrompt operations.
 Additionally, for a simpler, naive approach to verification, config_naive.json is available, which performs a single api call to the LLM.This is our baseline.

+### Assessment Modes
+The assessment-mode parameter controls the approach HoarePrompt uses to verify code correctness.
+The following modes are available:

+#### naive: In this mode, the tool directly assesses if the program aligns with its description without detailed structural analysis.

+Few-Shot Learning (fsl): When using the naive assessment mode, you can optionally enable Few-Shot Learning (FSL) by setting the fsl parameter in the configuration file:
+  fsl: true (default): Provides the model with examples to improve reasoning and accuracy.
+  fsl: false: Disables few-shot learning, using a simpler prompt structure.
+If the fsl parameter is omitted, it defaults to true.
+#### postcondition-entailment: This mode uses postcondition analysis to determine if the program's behavior meets its specification.

+Annotated Mode (annotated): When using the postcondition-entailment mode, you can enable annotated mode by setting annotated in the configuration:
+  annotated: true: Uses the annotated code tree, which includes a detailed structure of postconditions and state changes, for entailment checking.
+  annotated: false (default): Uses the standard program code and computed functionality for entailment checking.
+If the annotated parameter is omitted, it defaults to false.

 ### Main Configuration Options:

 - **model**: Choose the model to use.
 Supported models can be found in `src/model.py`.